Why you should start dreaming about Barbados

 When it comes to friendly Caribbean islands with good vibes, one nation stands out: Barbados.
 Thanks to a deep-rooted spiritual upbringing and rules of etiquette passed down through the generations, the Bajan people welcome visitors with a flurry of “good mornings”, “good afternoons” and “good nights.”
 It might be a small island, but it is packed with personality, which you can get a taste of at its year-round events.

-With nonstop flights from New York (JFK), Boston, Miami and Charlotte, the Caribbean's easternmost island is pretty effortless to get to.
+With nonstop flights from New York (JFK), Boston, Miami, Charlotte and Washington, D.C., the Caribbean's easternmost island is pretty effortless to get to.
 And it's not hard to get around — at just 166 square miles, you can drive the entire island in a few hours (just remember to stay on the left side of the road in this former British colony).
 It's also pretty simple to find things to do, whether it’s relaxing on the beaches of fine powdery sand along 70 miles of coastline, or feasting upon Bajan culinary creations, or horseback riding through an old sugar plantation.

 Read on for all the reasons why you should start dreaming about Barbados.